Alpackers/CTF-Writeups/2015/CSAW-CTF/Forensics/Flash/Flash option 2.md

 ##Write-up
 Based on the information provided it appears that we will be dealing with an [image](https://en.wikipedia.org/wiki/Disk_image) of a flash hard drive so I am expecting that I will be using forensic software to analyze the file.

 My first step was to download the image file and examine it with the [SANS Investigative Forensic Toolkit] (http://digital-forensics.sans.org/community/downloads).
-The SANS Investigative Forensic Toolkit (SIFT)  is a virtual workstation created for incident response and digital forensics use and made it available to the whole community as a public service.
+The SANS Investigative Forensic Toolkit (SIFT)  is a virtual workstation created for incident response and digital forensics use and made available to the whole community as a public service.
 ![CTF Image](./Images/CTF1.jpg)

 The first step is to start the forensic application Autopsy installed on the SIFT.